webpack/webpack-cli/OPTIONS.md

   --no-node-dirname                                                                  Negative 'node-dirname' option.
   --node-filename [value]                                                            Include a polyfill for the '__filename' variable.
   --no-node-filename                                                                 Negative 'node-filename' option.
-  --node-global                                                                      Include a polyfill for the 'global' variable.
+  --node-global [value]                                                              Include a polyfill for the 'global' variable.
   --no-node-global                                                                   Negative 'node-global' option.
   --optimization-check-wasm-types                                                    Check for incompatible wasm types when importing/exporting from/to ESM.
   --no-optimization-check-wasm-types                                                 Negative 'optimization-check-wasm-types' option.